dadperrin/dadperrin.github.io/content/Stories/Qi Gong.md

 Bottom line: I'm pretty sure I would not be here typing right now if I hadn't been introduced to Qi Gong in 1995.
 I now realize it helped me manage my undiagnosed ADHD.

-I learned Aung Medical Qi Gong from  [Dr. Steven Aung](https://www.aung.com/health-integrated-medicine/qi-gong).
+I learned [Aung Medical Qi Gong](https://www.aung.com/health-integrated-medicine/qi-gong) from [Dr. Aung](Dr.%20Aung) .
 I took weekend courses and went on retreats.
 I went to weekly practise sessions and then started introducing Qi Gong at work when I was at PanCanadian.
 I led several weekly practices for probably 10 years.

 I continue to do some Qi Gong exercises most days.